njw1204/calculator-in-c/README.md

 <br/>

 ## Usage
+Support only integers in a range of -10<sup>5000</sup>~10<sup>5000</sup><br/>
+All intermediate calculation results must be within the range.<br/>
+The maximum formula length is 50000 bytes.

 ![example](example.png)

 ## Roles
-* 나종우 : Manage the project & github.
-Implement converting to postfix notation and calculating.
+* 나종우 : Manage the project & repo.
+Implement converting to postfix notation and calculating + BigInt.
 * 김수혁 : Implement getting an user input & showing the result.
+Make Intro.
 * 양원우 : Implement main function.
 Make an ending message.

 ## Progress